NewEXE/single-entry-point-php/README.md

 ### How it works
 All user's requests to application was redirected to `public` directory.

 All other folders are inaccessible.

-User can get access to all files in `public` folder (except `.htaccess`), but no others.
+So user can get access to all files in `public` folder (except `.htaccess`), but no others.

-If filename was specified (like `robots.txt`, `favicon.ico`), request was gone this file.
+If filename was specified (like `robots.txt`, `favicon.ico`), request was gone to this file.
 Otherwise, to `index.php`.

 `index.php` is very simple "[Front controller pattern](https://en.wikipedia.org/wiki/Front_controller)" realization.